kimnetics/JetBrains-Academy-JSONDatabase/README.md

 The relative directory structure was kept the same as the one used in my JetBrains Academy solution.

 The server program logs to a file called "json-database-server.log" in your home directory.
 The client program logs to "json-database-client.log" in the same directory.

+If the /src/server/data/db.json data file is not present when the server is first started, a new file will be created.
+This is where the JSON data structure is stored.

 When testing the application, I would start the server in IntelliJ and then start the client in IntelliJ.
 It can be a bit tedious to test the client because the command line options need to be entered in the run configuration program arguments between each run.